 Creating Course Outlines and Syllabi

-For each course offered at MVCC, one course outline has been developed and maintained (reviewed/revised yearly) in the Outlines file.
-You may access the Outline for the course you are teaching by going to https://bannerweb.mvcc.edu/ and logging into the secure area of SIRS.
-Click on the Registration menu and then the first menu for Outlines.
-Search for your course outline file under the proper course prefix.
-If you do not find an outline please contact the Dean of the Center who hired you to teach the course.
+For each course offered at MVCC, one course outline has been developed and maintained (reviewed/ revised yearly) in the Outlines file.
+You may access the Outline for the course you are teaching by going to https://banner.mvcc.edu/ and logging into the secure area of SIRS.
+Click on the Registration menu and then the first menu for Outlines and search for your course outline file under the proper course prefix.
+If you do not find an outline for the course you are teaching, please contact the Dean of the Center who hired you to teach the course.

-You need a syllabus for each class that you teach.
-At a minimum, your syllabus for each class should include the following information:
+You must develop a syllabus for each class that you are teaching.
+At a minimum, your syllabus for each class you teach should include the following information:

 • College Name, term and year

 • Instructor Information – Your name, title, office location, office phone number, and MVCC email address

 • Office hours – Adjuncts (on-site and online instructors) are required to maintain formal office hours of 1 hour, per week, per course taught.
 In addition, you may also notify students that you are available by appointment and via campus email to assist them.

 • Measurable Student Learning Outcomes (found on the Course Outline)